Dropout Neural Network Training Viewed from a Percolation Perspective: Related literature

 \subsection{Percolation theory and random graphs}

-To our knowledge, our proposed percolation model does not appear in the literature.
-The model contains a number of features which are studied individually in literature, but not as a combination.
+To our knowledge, the percolation model studied in this paper had not yet appeared in literature.
+Individual features of it have been studied in literature, but not their combination.

-Most attention in percolation research belongs to the size of the giant component, although the crossing probability has also seen much attention across, for example, \cite{Watts:1996:crossing, Cardy:1992:Critical, Langlands.ea:1992:universality, Kohler-Schindler.ea:2023:Crossing}.
-Much of this work considers \emph{planar} percolation models which operate upon an infinite lattice, similar to the canonical model.
-In our problem, one of the most important features is that the degree of each vertex grows as the graph scales, and thus we must consider models with growing dimension.
+Most attention in percolation has been on the size of the giant component, although the crossing probability has also seen attention, see, e.g.,~\cite{Watts:1996:crossing, Cardy:1992:Critical, Langlands.ea:1992:universality, Kohler-Schindler.ea:2023:Crossing}.
+Much of this work considers \emph{planar} percolation models which operate upon an infinite lattice.
+In our problem, instead, the degree of each vertex grows as the graph grows.

-Graph models with growing degrees are a typical object in random graphs.
-Our model includes vertices with infinite degrees in limit, which is a feature of, for example, \cite{Esker.ea:2005:Distances} which considers the distances in the configuration model for a power law degree distribution with $\tau \in (1,2)$.
-These power laws are studied due to their observation in real world networks, first noted about the Internet in \cite{Faloutsos.ea:1999:power-law}.
-However, our degree distribution is still much larger.
-In a power law, few vertices have large degree, but in our model, the probability the degree is finite tends to 0 as the graphs grow wide.
-The binomial degree distribution of our model is akin to the canonical \emph{Erd\H{o}s--Rényi} random graph model \cite{Erdos.ea:1959:Random}, although this is typically only studied in the sparse case.
-Recent work \cite{Lichev.ea:2024:Percolation} characterises the size of the giant component in bond percolation on the configuration model with dense degrees.
-This model aligns with many of the features of our own model in terms of degrees and scaling, but is fundamentally different due to the geometry of our layered networks.
+Graph models with growing degrees are common in random graph theory.
+Our model allows vertex degrees that diverge in the limit, as in~\cite{Esker.ea:2005:Distances}, which studies distances in the configuration model with a power-law degree distribution.
+In contrast, our model assigns degrees that are finite with probability tending to $0$ as the graph grows.
+Its binomial degree distribution resembles that of the \emph{Erd\H{o}s--Rényi} random graph~\cite{Erdos.ea:1959:Random}, although that model is typically studied in a sparse regime.
+Recent work~\cite{Lichev.ea:2024:Percolation} characterises the size of the giant component in bond percolation on dense configuration models.
+While this shares degree and scaling features with our model, it differs because of the layered geometry \glspl{NN} have.